medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/index.md

 ### Background

-This Implementation Guide (IG) has two purposes: 1) to present test scripts for sending and receiving CareCommunication v.
-2.1.0, and 2) to present test examples used in the testprotocol for sending and receiving CareCommunication.
+This Implementation Guide (IG) has two purposes: 1) to present test scripts for sending CareCommunication v.
+3.0.0, and 2) to present test examples used in the testprotocol for sending and receiving CareCommunication.
 Both test scripts and test examples are developed by MedCom.

 The purpose of the CareCommunication standard is to support digital communication between parties within healthcare, including amongst others the psychiatric and social area.
 The CareCommunication is used to ensure secure electronic communication of personally identifiable information and is most often used for ad hoc communication.